Project-NAVIGO/NavigoCQ/README.md

 - We are using the Agile and SCRUM Methodology.

 **Repository Structure**
-- The main branch is used to store backend and frontend code.
+- The source codes are stored in the source folder and compiled there.
-- The gh-pages branch is used to store build files which are compiled to run static files.
+- The main branch is used to store build files which are compiled to run static files.
-  - Our deployment to GitHub Pages and Azure is done from gh-pages branch.
+  - Our deployment to GitHub Pages and Azure is done from main branch.

 - The other branches are created by each member for their commits and changes to the main branch.
 This is done to ensure a clean workflow for each member.